 - (d) Except in an emergency, every excavator covered by Section 4216.8 planning to conduct an excavation on private property that does not require an excavation permit may contact the appropriate regional notification center if the private property is known, or reasonably should be known, to contain a subsurface installation other than the underground facility owned or operated by the excavator.
 Before notifying the appropriate regional notification center, an excavator shall delineate the area to be excavated.
 Any temporary marking placed at the planned excavation location shall be seen, functional, and considerate to surface aesthetics and the local community.
 An excavator shall check if any local ordinances apply to the placement of temporary markings. - (e) The regional notification center shall provide a ticket to the person who contacts the center pursuant to this section and shall notify any member if known, who has a subsurface installation in the area of the proposed excavation.
 A ticket shall be valid for 28 days from the date of issuance.
-If work continues beyond 28 days, the excavator shall renew the ticket either by accessing the center's Internet Web site or by calling "811" by the end of the 28th day. - (f) A record of all notifications by an excavator or operator to the regional notification center shall be maintained for a period of not less than three years.
-The record shall be available for inspection by the excavator and any member, or their representative, during normal working hours and according to guidelines for inspection as may be established by the regional notification centers. - (g) Unless an emergency exists, an excavator shall not begin excavation until the excavator receives a response from all known operators of subsurface installations within the delineated boundaries of the proposed area of excavation pursuant to subdivision (a) of Section 4216.3 and until the completion of any onsite meeting, if required by subdivision (c). - (h) If a site requires special access, an excavator shall request an operator to contact the excavator regarding that special access or give special instructions on the location request. - (i) If a ticket obtained by an excavator expires, but work is ongoing, the excavator shall contact the regional notification center and get a new ticket and wait a minimum of two working days, not including the date of the contact, before restarting excavation.
+If work continues beyond 28 days, the excavator shall renew the ticket either by accessing the center's internet website or by calling "811" by the end of the 28th day. - (f) A record of all notifications by an excavator or operator to the regional notification center shall be maintained for a period of not less than three years.
+The record shall be available for inspection by the excavator and any member, or their representative, during normal working hours and according to guidelines for inspection as may be established by the regional notification centers.
+A regional notification center shall provide notification records to the board quarterly and shall provide notifications of damage to the board within five business days of receipt at the regional notification center. - (g) Unless an emergency exists, an excavator shall not begin excavation until the excavator receives a response from all known operators of subsurface installations within the delineated boundaries of the proposed area of excavation pursuant to subdivision (a) of Section 4216.3 and until the completion of any onsite meeting, if required by subdivision (c). - (h) If a site requires special access, an excavator shall request an operator to contact the excavator regarding that special access or give special instructions on the location request. - (i) If a ticket obtained by an excavator expires, but work is ongoing, the excavator shall contact the regional notification center and get a new ticket and wait a minimum of two working days, not including the date of the contact, before restarting excavation.
 All excavation shall cease during the waiting period.